| |

 It can be surprisingly tiresome to listen to some thrash metal bands who

-didn't start until the very late eighties or early nineties.
+didn't start until the very late 1980s or early 1990s.
 Forced Entry's

 debut album Uncertain Future is just one example of a release that